nautobot/nautobot-app-welcome-wizard/docs/user/app_use_cases.md

 #### Ignored Column

-Tracking fields that are ignored are done through the Django Admin Panel.
-Log into the admin panel and navigate to `Merlin` under the `Nautobot Welcome Wizard` heading.
+Tracking fields that are ignored is done through the Nautobot Admin Panel.
+Head over to the user menu (top-right), then into the admin panel, and navigate to `Merlin` under the `Nautobot Welcome Wizard` heading.

 ![Navigate to Merlin](../images/merlin_admin_navigation.png)